 9. Delineation from the mainstream

 Complexity economics was partially developed to contrast the prevailing neo-classical economics paradigm.
 It is primarily different from mainstream economists in its rejection of equilibrium and optimization as the norm in economics, but rather as a special case.

-In thinking about the economy, the ontology, mainstream economists and have come to rely heavily on the concept of equilibrium.
-The main difference between complexity economics and the mainstream is the focus on equilibria–static patterns that call for no further behavioral adjustments.
-Complexity economics portrays the economy not as deterministic, predictable, and mechanistic, but as process dependent, organic, and always evolving (Arthur 1999).
+In thinking about the economy, mainstream economists and have come to rely heavily on the concept of equilibrium.
+The main difference between complexity economics and the mainstream is the focus on equilibria – static patterns that call for no further behavioral adjustments.
+Complexity economics portrays the economy not as deterministic, highly predictable, and mechanistic, but as process dependent, organic, and always evolving (Arthur 1999).
 Still, equilibrium economics is not discarded in its entirety (Farmer & Geanakoplos 2009).
 From the perspective of complexity economics, equilibrium economics is a special case of non-equilibrium and hence complexity economics (Arthur 2006).
-Or, as Durlauf (2005, p.225) puts it: “complex systems represent an extension as opposed to an alternative to standard (by which I mean neoclassical) economic theory.”

 Furthermore, complexity economists have been vocal critics of the mainstream rational expectations hypothesis (Muth 1961) which assumes that economic agents know the model of the economy and on average take its predictions as valid.
 Complexity economists believe this is so unrealistic that it potentially invalidates mainstream model outcomes.
 In some cases, expectations are self-referential: economic outcomes depend on the expectations of agents today.
 For example if agents want to determine whether or not to go out to a bar.
 Their decision to go depends on their expectations about how crowded the bar is.
 If they expect it to be crowded they will stay home and vice versa.
 Agents learn about the actual crowdedness of the bar the day after – even if they stayed home.
 In this case, no equilibrium of bar attendance will ever emerge.
 Instead, it will fluctuate because of the negative relationship between expectations and attendance.
 Not only does assuming equilibrium not hold in this case, it would fail to predict the fluctuating bar attendance.
 This is Arthur’s (1994) famous El-Farol bar model.